zjilani/script-testing/README.md

 # script-testing

-For additional help, contact bat-help or see:
+For additional help, contact bat-help or see someone else.